awsdocs/aws-kms-developer-guide/doc_source/logging-using-cloudtrail.md

-# Logging AWS KMS API Calls with AWS CloudTrail<a name="logging-using-cloudtrail"></a>
+# Logging AWS KMS API calls with AWS CloudTrail<a name="logging-using-cloudtrail"></a>

 AWS KMS is integrated with AWS CloudTrail, a service that provides a record of actions performed by a user, role, or an AWS service in AWS KMS\.
 CloudTrail captures all API calls for AWS KMS as events, including calls from the AWS KMS console and from code calls to the AWS KMS APIs\.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for AWS KMS\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
 Using the information collected by CloudTrail, you can determine the request that was made to AWS KMS, the IP address from which the request was made, who made the request, when it was made, and additional details\.

 Although, by default, all AWS KMS actions are logged as CloudTrail events, you can exclude AWS KMS actions from a CloudTrail trail\.
-For details, see [Excluding AWS KMS Events from a Trail](#filtering-kms-events)\.
+For details, see [Excluding AWS KMS events from a trail](#filtering-kms-events)\.

 To learn more about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.
-To learn about other ways to monitor the use of your CMKs, see [Monitoring Customer Master Keys](monitoring-overview.md)\.
+To learn about other ways to monitor the use of your CMKs, see [Monitoring customer master keys](monitoring-overview.md)\.

-## AWS KMS Information in CloudTrail<a name="kms-info-in-cloudtrail"></a>
+## AWS KMS information in CloudTrail<a name="kms-info-in-cloudtrail"></a>

 CloudTrail is enabled on your AWS account when you create the account\.
 When activity occurs in AWS KMS, that activity is recorded in a CloudTrail event along with other AWS service events in **Event history**\.
 You can view, search, and download recent events in your AWS account\.
 For more information, see [Viewing Events with CloudTrail Event History](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html)\.